FRO5401/PowerUp2018/README.md

 `AutoDrive` requires `DistanceInput` and `SpeedInput` to determine what the robot will do.

 ##### initialize()
 `initialize` is called before the command runs for the first time.
+It resets all of the Encoders and angles to make them back to the default to help prepare for the Auto to run.

+##### execute()
+`execute` is called and runs continuously when the robot is supposed to run.

 ### AutoCenterSwitch.java